 P0420 — Is it the catalytic converter or the oxygen sensor?

-I see this question all the time on auto forums.
 What’s driving the issue is that everyone wants the cause of the P0420 to be a bad oxygen sensor so they don’t have to replace the catalytic converter.
-But in reality, it’s almost always the catalytic converter and not the oxygen sensor.
 However, there are tests you can perform to find out for sure whether it’s the catalytic converter or the oxygen sensor.

 To diagnose a P0420 you’ll need a scan tool with live data

-Yeah, there’s no way around this.
-You need to see live data to determine if the oxygen sensors are providing the right data AND you need to perform a volumetric efficiency (VE) test to see if the catalytic converters are plugged.
+That’s because before the computer sets a P0420 trouble code, it has ALREADY tested your oxygen sensors.
+However, if you really want to do more testing, there’s no way around this, you need to see live data to determine if the oxygen sensors are providing the right data AND you need to perform a volumetric efficiency (VE) test to see if the catalytic converters are plugged.
 VE determines how well the engine is breathing.
 See this post on smartphone and laptop OBCII Scanners

 You also need to determine if a misfire caused the cats to go bad so you can fix the underlying problem and not damage the new catalytic converters.